-However, the removal of up to 45 commuter and tour bus parking spaces beneath the FDR Drive adjacent to Piers 13 and 14 could potentially have an adverse effect on the neighborhood if bus operators were to seek parking in the adjacent Lower Manhattan neighborhoods.
-The New York City Department of Transportation (NYCDOT) will be conducting a study for Bus Management in Lower Manhattan from Canal Street to the Battery as part of a larger study for Lower
+However, the removal of up to 45 commuter and tour bus parking spaces beneath the FDR Drive adjacent to Piers 13 and 14 and up to 20 spaces near the Manhattan Bridge could potentially have an adverse effect on the neighborhood if bus operators were to seek parking in the adjacent Lower Manhattan neighborhoods.
+Bus operators would be expected to seek alternative parking locations for layover periods both within and outside Lower Manhattan.
+This EIS recognizes that increased bus circulation as well as legal and illegal bus parking elsewhere in Lower Manhattan could result in limited adverse effects on neighborhood character.
+However, the wide distribution of buses over areas adjacent to the two-mile esplanade and outside Lower Manhattan would minimize the adverse effects of bus displacement.
+The City's enforcement of existing parking regulations would further disperse buses and minimize adverse effects.

-Manhattan Street Management.
+The New York City Department of Transportation (NYCDOT) is conducting a study for Bus Management in Lower Manhattan from Canal Street to the Battery as part of a larger study for Lower Manhattan Street Management.
 It will entail conducting a market analysis, possible alternative parking site selection and possible bus management strategies.
-If an alternative bus parking location is not identified, operators would need to seek alternative parking, which could increase bus circulation as well as legal and illegal bus parking elsewhere in Lower Manhattan and/or other areas of the city.
+Absent an off-street location for these buses, management strategies may be adopted to require that operators park buses outside of Lower Manhattan in other areas of the city that are deemed appropriate by NYCDOT.
+The removal of the existing parking spaces could increase bus circulation as well as legal and illegal bus parking elsewhere in Lower Manhattan and/or other areas of the city.
 This could potentially have an adverse effect on neighborhoods near the project site.
-However, provided that parking regulations are enforced, buses would park in areas of the city deemed appropriate by NYCDOT.
-Therefore, this would not result in a significant adverse impact on neighborhood character.
+However, even if some of the buses that now park on the project site beneath the FDR Drive and near the Manhattan Bridge continue to circulate or idle within the adjacent neighborhoods, this would not constitute a significant adverse impact on neighborhood character.
+As described above, traffic conditions are one of several components of neighborhoods at some periods would not significantly impact overall neighborhood character.